Bruce Hurst: Career stats

-Consistently good but never overpowering hitters, Hurst was a specialist at changing speeds.
-His fastball was hard enough to get in on right-handed hitters, and he mixed it with an excellent curve and a slider as well.
+Never overpowering hitters, Hurst was a specialist at changing speeds.
+His fastball was hard enough to get in on right-handed hitters, and he mixed it with a curve and a slider as well.
 He also had a decent forkball at times.
-Thanks to his great control, Hurst was able to work corners well and had a profuse knowledge of each hitter.
+Thanks to his control, Hurst was able to work corners well and had a knowledge of each hitter.
 In seven postseason games, he had a 3–2 record with 37 strikeouts and a 2.29 ERA in 51 innings.